taisei-project/taisei/doc/GAME.rst

 Knowing this much should help to get you started!

-If you want more tricks and hints on how to *“git gud”*, check out resources on how to play *Touhou*, the game Taisei is based on.
+If you want more tricks and hints on how to *“git gud”*, check out resources on how to play *Tōhō*, the game Taisei is based on.

 Enjoy playing, and if you want to contact us, visit us on Freenode IRC
 #taisei-project or on `Discord <https://discord.gg/JEHCMzW>`__.